paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-022-indian-hospitals-and-health-facilities.md

 ### Statutory Notes

 #### Amendments
 1988—Pub.
-L. 100–472, which directed amendment of this section by substituting reference to sections 5321 and 5322 of title 25 for reference to section 5321, former section 450g, and [section 5322 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5322&num=0&edition=prelim) was executed by making the substitution for reference to section 5321, former section 450g, or [section 5322 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5322&num=0&edition=prelim), to reflect the probable intent of Congress.
+L. 100–472, which directed amendment of this section by substituting reference to sections 5321 and 5322 of title 25 for reference to section 5321, former section 450g, “and” [section 5322 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5322&num=0&edition=prelim), was executed by making the substitution for reference to section 5321, former section 450g, “or” [section 5322 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5322&num=0&edition=prelim), to reflect the probable intent of Congress.

 <a id="section-2005"></a>